 This popular Bay is the nesting place of vast waterfowl, and it’s usually hunting season during winter migrations.

-It was earlier believed that the bread was developed after two Newfoundland dogs arrived in the area in the 19th century.
+Bread was believed to have developed after two Newfoundland dogs arrived in the area in the 19th century.
 The first of Chessie dogs came when they were bred with local dogs.

 The dog was developed to endure the freezing water in the Bay.
 Their thick, double-layered waterproof coat acts as the perfect insulator.